deepfakes/faceswap/README.md

 # How to contribute

 ## For people interested in the generative models

 - Go to the 'faceswap-model' to discuss/suggest/commit alternatives to the current algorithm.

 ## For devs

 - Read this README entirely
 - Fork the repo
 - Play with it
 - Check issues with the 'dev' tag
 - For devs more interested in computer vision and openCV, look at issues with the 'opencv' tag.
-Also feel free to add your own alternatives/improvements
+Also feel free to add your own alternatives/improvements.

 ## For non-dev advanced users

 - Read this README entirely
 - Clone the repo
 - Play with it
 - Check issues with the 'advuser' tag
 - Also go to the '[faceswap Forum](https://faceswap.dev/forum)' and help others.

 ## For end-users

 - Get the code here and play with it if you can
 - You can also go to the [faceswap Forum](https://faceswap.dev/forum) and help or get help from others.
 - Be patient.
 This is a relatively new technology for developers as well.
 Much effort is already being put into making this program easy to use for the average user.
 It just takes time!
 - **Notice** Any issue related to running the code has to be opened in the [faceswap Forum](https://faceswap.dev/forum)!

 ## For haters

 Sorry, no time for that.

 # About github.com/deepfakes

 ## What is this repo?

 It is a community repository for active users.

 ## Why this repo?

 The joshua-wu repo seems not active.
 Simple bugs like missing _http://_ in front of urls have not been solved since days.

 ## Why is it named 'deepfakes' if it is not /u/deepfakes?

 1. Because a typosquat would have happened sooner or later as project grows
 2. Because we wanted to recognize the original author
 3. Because it will better federate contributors and users

 ## What if /u/deepfakes feels bad about that?

 This is a friendly typosquat, and it is fully dedicated to the project.
 If /u/deepfakes wants to take over this repo/user and drive the project, he is welcomed to do so (Raise an issue, and he will be contacted on Reddit).
 Please do not send /u/deepfakes messages for help with the code you find here.

 # About machine learning

 ## How does a computer know how to recognize/shape faces?
 How does machine learning work?
 What is a neural network?

 It's complicated.
 Here's a good video that makes the process understandable:
 [![How Machines Learn](https://img.youtube.com/vi/R9OHn5ZF4Uo/0.jpg)](https://www.youtube.com/watch?v=R9OHn5ZF4Uo)

-Here's a slightly more in depth video that tries to explain the basic functioning of a neural network:
+Here's a slightly more in-depth video that tries to explain the basic functioning of a neural network:
 [![How Machines Learn](https://img.youtube.com/vi/aircAruvnKk/0.jpg)](https://www.youtube.com/watch?v=aircAruvnKk)

 tl;dr: training data + trial and error